hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 # And that's it!\*

 Thanks for following along on this tutorial.
 In this tutorial, we learned how to fetch data from a public API using Redux Toolkit's `createSlice` and `createAsyncThunk`.
+It works... until...

 ---

-# That's not what you came here for though... are there problems with the code?
+# Are there problems with the code?

-**Yes**, there are significant problems with the code.
-Here are the problems as bullet points:
+**Yes**, there are **significant code design** problems with the code:

-1. The component can only be used once due to our redux state structure.
+1. The component can only be used once due to the redux state structure not being normalized.
-2. When 2 or more instances of `<Pokemon />` fetch the same data, it won't reuse the same XHR endpoint, it'll just use it's own.
+2. When 2 or more instances of `<Pokemon />` fetch the same data due to its props, it won't reuse the same data.
+It'll just cause a refetch of the same data.
-3. If we choose to change Pokemon, it will show the previous Pokemon, switch to Loading, then load the next Pokemon
+3. If we choose to change Pokemon via the props, it will show the previous Pokemon, switch to Loading, then load the next Pokemon.

 Lets improve the code to make it somewhat usable for a production application.

-## Problem 1: The component can only be used once due to our redux state structure.
+## Problem 1: The component can only be used once due to the redux state structure not being normalized.

 Suppose we do the following: